andonovangel/birthday-reminder-app-frontend/README.md

 LinkedIn: [Angel Andonov](https://www.linkedin.com/in/andonovangel/)

 Feel free to reach out for any inquiries related to **memoflick**.
-We value your feedback and are always open to collaboration and improvement.
+I value your feedback and always open for collaboration and improvements.

 Happy birthday celebrating! 🎂🎉